Milotrince/ee120-site-test/policies.md

 ## Homework

 To enhance and gauge your fluency with the course content, we will have two types of homework assignments: problem sets and labs ([Jupyter notebook](https://jupyter.org/)-based coding assignments).
-You can expect **approximately one problem set per week**, and **5 labs** throughout the semester.
+You can expect **approximately one problem set per week**, and **five labs** throughout the semester.

 ### Drops

-**We will automatically drop the *2* lowest problem set scores and *1* lowest lab score from your final grade**.
+**We will automatically drop the two lowest problem set scores and one lowest lab score from your final grade**.
 There will be chances to get more drops by filling out mid-semester feedback forms.

 ### Timeline